simondramsey/GEE-Image_Export/README.md

 Script: https://code.earthengine.google.com/0728ca635abb9c9e224fb1705cc3beac

+The first section describes the script workflow.
+More information about the imagery is available at the bottom of the script.

 ### DESCRIPTION

 This script for Google Earth Engine (https://code.earthengine.google.com/) can be used to produce cloud-free and atmospherically corrected satellite imagery for Landsat 5, 7, 8 and Sentinel-2 using the median pixel compositing method.
 This